 - 1. Explain why it is easier to study outer space than it is to study inner space inside the Earth. - 2.
 Outline the role of gravity in the formation of the Earth. - 3.
-Describe the difference between L-waves and S/P- seismic waves. - 4.
-Explain why Earth's rocks become more dense with depth.
+Describe the difference between L waves and S and P seismic waves. - 4.
+Explain why Earth's rocks become more dense with depth. - 5.
 Explain how scientists are able to describe Earth's interior when it has never been directly observed.

 - 6. Describe how meteorites can help understand the formation of the Earth. - 7.
 What is differentiation?
 Describe an experiment that can simulate the differentiation of the early Earth. - 8.
-Some elements in the Earth's crust have higher concentrations than when they are in the core, while others occur at lower concentrations in the crust than in the core.
+Some elements in the Earth's crust are underrepresented in the crust compared to deeper down, while others are overrepresented in the crust compared to deeper down.
 Explain this uneven distribution. - 9.
 Define the term density.
 Describe how the density of rock samples can be accurately determined. - 10.
 Draw a labelled diagram of the Earth in cross-section.